GSAS Graduate Community

 Building a community of graduate students takes each individual’s participation and commitment.
 Here, we encourage our students to explore the following resources and get involved in the graduate community.

-The Graduate Student Association (GSA) is a student run organization representing all graduate students in the Graduate School of Arts and Sciences.
+The Graduate Student Council (GSC) is a student run organization representing all graduate students in the Graduate School of Arts and Sciences.
 Its purpose is to promote academic excellence, provide a forum for the expression of graduate student opinion, facilitate communication and activities among the various departments of the Graduate School of Arts and Sciences, and enhance the graduate school community.

 Graduate School of Arts and Sciences Policies and Procedures Guidebook